nariska-haripersad/Agri-Energy_Connect/README.md

 — Program.cs <br>
 — AgriEnergyConnectDbContext.cs <br>
 — FarmerController.cs <br>
-⚠️ If you don't plan to rebuild the database, you skip this entire skip.
+⚠️ If you don't plan to rebuild the database, you can skip this entire skip.
 #### 3. Running the Application
 - Open the solution in Visual Studio
-- Ensure the required NuGet packages are installed:
+- Ensure the required NuGet packages are installed: <br>
 — Microsoft.EntityFrameworkCore <br>
 — Microsoft.EntityFrameworkCore.SqlServer <br>
 — Microsoft.EntityFrameworkCore.Tools <br>